 The task run request has exceeded the maximum PAPI request size (146800064 bytes)

-When localizing lots of files at once, the command length in physical characters gets too long and you see the above error.
-The exact upper limit is on this is unclear.
-In this example, user has 1000s of inputs attempting to be localized to a task when the workflow fails.
-To test, try creating a tar.gz of all the outputs and then try to localize and unzip.
+When localizing lots of files at once, the command length in physical characters can get too long and you will see an error message similar to the one shown above.
+For this example, the user had 1000s of inputs attempting to be localized to a task when the workflow failed.
+To fix an issue like this, you can create a tar.gz of all the input files and provide it as an input to the workflow, then localize and unzip within the task.

-The <task name> exited with return code 250 which has not been declared as a valid return code.
-See ‘continueOnReturnCode’ runtime attribute for more details.
+Job ____ exited with return code _ which has not been declared as a valid return code

 2. Log files